Spriggan Powered

 The overly dark intro and box art are in stark contrast to the game’s actual presentation.
 Overall this is a pretty bright game as you fly over sparkling waterfalls (complete with rainbows), rolling forests, and a bout among the clouds at sunset.
 Compared to the dull metal cityscapes of most games in the genre this is a breath of fresh air, even more so since most pre-rendered games of that era were incredibly dark due to the limited color palettes of the 16-bit consoles.

 There is a cost for all this visual splendor however.
 The game has some truly awful slowdown in spots.
-It isn’t frequent which is why the isolated incidents when it occurs stand out.
+It is not frequent which is why the isolated incidents when it occurs stand out.
 In tight corridors it is fine as the screen is often full with bullets.
 In wide open fields the game can slow to a crawl.
 By 1996 most SNES shooters had this problem solved.
 Too bad the developers did not show restraint in order to maintain performance.

 In Closing

 Aside from that Spriggan Powered is a solid shooter.
-It isn’t as varied as its lavish production values would suggest but still makes for an entertaining afternoon.
+It is not as varied as its lavish production values would suggest but still makes for an entertaining afternoon.
 Sadly it has never been re-released and so goes for a high price.
 There are better SNES import shooters to choose before tracking this one down no matter how solid it is.

 Leave a Reply